Eben-Success/Udacity_Data_Analysis_Projects/Project 3/README.md

 - What is the relationship between Weekdays, Average Duration and User Gender?
 - Which gender have the most average trip duration among weekdays?
 - Were there features that strengthened each other?
+- Which user_type and member_gender took the most trip?

 After careful investigation of the relationship between the variables, I concluded the following:
 * The  "other" gender have the largest median accross board.
 * "Other" gender have the most average duration trip from Monday to Sunday.
-They have the highest duration on Sunday
+They have the highest duration on Sunday.
+* From the chart, it confirms that the "other" user_type spend more duration_min on trips and they also occur majority of the users.

 #### Summary
 * Bike rentals is prominent among subscribers rather than customers.
 This implies, subscribers gets discounts or special rates.